Do Idaho Courts Support Grandparents’ Rights?

 • Whether the absence of visitation is harming the child

-• Whether there’s a history of abuse or instability
+• Whether there is a history of abuse, conflict, instability, or safety concerns

 Why Communication Comes First